Astronomers Seeking Planet 9 Hope To Soon Catch A Glimpse

 In 2014, Sheppard and a colleague published a paper suggesting a handful of these faint distant objects were behaving as if something even more distant with a strong gravitational pull was tugging on them.
 They suggested the behavior might be explained by an undiscovered planet.

 That speculation got a boost from a computer model developed by two other astronomers at Caltech.
-The model confirmed, at least theoretically, that the planet was really there, and predicted it would be 10 times more massive than the Earth, and could even explain the sun's slight tilt with respect to the rest of the solar system.
+The model confirmed, at least theoretically, that the planet was really there, and predicted it would be 10 times more massive than Earth, and could even explain the sun's slight tilt with respect to the rest of the solar system.

 But astronomer David Jewitt, at the University of California, Los Angeles, thinks it's wrong to get all hot and bothered about a new planet at this point.